CRI-iAtlas/iatlas.modules2/inst/markdown/cohort_selection1.markdown

-This module is used to create your own custom cohort, or upload your own.
-Plots in other modules will reflect the samples chosen, and way they are grouped.
+Use this module to create your own custom cohort and to specify how cancer genomics samples are grouped and used for contrasts in iAtlas.
+You can also upload a file to specify the cohort and sample groups.
+When you are done, cohort and sample group selection will be saved, and used throughout iAtlas. **You can refer back to this module at any time to review or modify your choices.** A summary of your cohort and sample groups is shown at the bottom of this page.